Iron Fist (character): Powers and abilities

 Plunging his fists into the molten heart of the dragon Shou-Lao infused the dragon's superhuman energy into Rand.
 This, along with being trained by Lei Kung the Thunderer, gave Rand the power of the Iron Fist, allowing him to summon and focus his chi energy (also called natural energy or life-force energy) to enhance his natural abilities to extraordinary levels.
 His strength, speed, stamina, durability, agility, reflexes, and senses can all be greatly intensified, almost comparable to superhuman levels.

 He is able to concentrate his own chi and the superhuman energy from Shou-Lao's heart into his hand, with it manifesting as a supernatural glow around his hand and fist.
 So concentrated, this "iron fist" can strike with superhuman hardness and impact, while his hand becomes impervious to pain and injury.
 Some of Rand's feats with the "iron fist" is knocking out Luke Cage, knocking out a drunken Hercules, almost defeating Black Panther before ultimately losing, and taking down the S.H.I.E L.D Helicarrier with a single punch.
 However, summoning the power required by this feat leaves Rand physically and mentally drained, unable to repeat the act for a time, as long as an entire day in certain instances, though after years of using the ability, it has become less draining.
 He can focus his chi inward to heal himself or outward to heal others of injury, as well as to give himself psychic senses and to telepathically fuse his consciousness with another person when looking directly into the pupil of his eye.

 Rand is also a skilled acrobat, gymnast, and a master of all of K'un-Lun's martial arts, as well as various fighting styles from Earth, including Shaolin Kung Fu, Aikido, Fujian White Crane, Judo, Karate, Muay Thai, Ninjutsu, Wushu, and Wing Chun.

-After relinquishing his Iron Fist powers and being killed by the Ch'i-Lin, Danny was resurrected as the Ghost Fist and bestowed with new powers, which allow him to channel a mystical purple aura that acts similarly to the chi of Shou-Lao.
-In addition to using this energy to empower his hands like the Iron Fist, Danny can also project it as destructive energy blasts.
-However, during his initial resurrection, Danny was warned that overusing this ability would take away his remaining time on Earth.
-In addition to his new Ghost Fist powers, Danny could sense and see supernatural or demonic forces that are normally undetectable to humans.
-He can also make his body invisible and intangible.
+After relinquishing his Iron Fist powers and being killed by the Ch'i-Lin, Danny was resurrected as the Ghost Fist and bestowed with new powers by Osiris, which allow him to channel a mystical purple aura that acts similarly to the chi of Shou-Lao.
+In addition to using this energy to empower his hands like the Iron Fist, Danny can also project it as destructive energy blasts and use it to create energy weapons such as nunchaku.
+Danny can sense and see supernatural or demonic forces that are normally undetectable to humans.
+He can also make his body intangible and emit sonic waves.

 Other characters named Iron Fist

-This section lists the other people who have been called Iron Fist: